ADEPAJAY/Tapper-Typing-Speed/README.md

 ### 🎮 Overview

 Speed Typer is an interactive web-based game designed to help users improve their typing speed and accuracy.
 Challenge yourself across different difficulty levels, track your scores, and see how you rank on the local leaderboard.
+(Important note: Application is designed to work on Pc/desktop, keeping in mind the user base, so to use the application, you must be on a desktop setup or if you are using a mobile platform make sure to use external keyboard)

 ### ✨ Features